 Upon receiving the results of the test, they referred Tony to St. Jude Children's Research Hospital immediately.
 “They knew it was cancer, but they weren’t sure what kind,” said Janita.

-Families never receive a bill from St. Jude for anything, because all they should worry about is helping their child live.
+Families never receive a bill from St. Jude for treatment, travel, housing or food. -- because all they should worry about is helping their child live.

 At St. Jude, tests confirmed Tony had a rare, aggressive subtype of acute lymphoblastic leukemia, a type of blood cancer.
 St. Jude has helped push the childhood cancer survival rate from 20% when we opened to 80% today.
 Tony’s treatment will include chemotherapy.